Skip to main content

 Luc Bovens

-Luc Bovens is a Professor of Philosophy and a core faculty member in the Philosophy, Politics, and Economics program.
-He is a joint author, with Stephan Hartmann, of Bayesian Epistemology, OUP, 2003.
-His interests are in rationality, voting theory, philosophy of economics, and philosophy and public policy.
+Luc is a Professor of Philosophy and a core faculty member in the Philosophy, Politics, and Economics program.
+He is the author of Bayesian Epistemology, OUP, 2003 (with Stephan Hartmann), and Coping: A Philosophical Guide, OpenBooks, 2021.
+His interests are in rationality, voting theory, philosophy of economics, moral psychology, and philosophy and public policy.
 Luc is currently working on polarization in US politics.
-He has a forthcoming book on moral psychology entitled Coping – a Philosophical Guide, OpenBooks 2021, and manages a website on Teaching Ethics with Short Stories.
+He also manages a website on Teaching Ethics with Short Stories.

 Kurt Gray